zghanem0/MY-DSA-Problem-Solving/Algo Analaysis/NP.md

-> problem's solution:
+### problem's solution:
-- varified
+- verified
 - then solved

-> P (Polynomial) vs NP (NonPolynomial)
+### P (Polynomial) vs NP (NonPolynomial)
-P: A yes-or-no problem is in P (Polynomial time) if the answer can be computed in polynomial time.
+- P: A yes-or-no problem is in P (Polynomial time) if the answer can be computed in polynomial time.
-NP: A yes-or-no problem is in NP (Non-deterministic Polynomial time) if a yes answer can be verified in polynomial time.
+- NP: A yes-or-no problem is in NP (Non-deterministic Polynomial time) if a yes answer can be verified in polynomial time.
 Intuitively, we can see that if a problem is in P, then it is in NP.
 Given a potential answer for a problem in P, we can verify the answer by simply recalculating the answer.

 Less obvious, and much more difficult to answer, is whether all problems in NP are in P. Does the fact that we can verify an answer in polynomial time mean that we can compute that answer in polynomial time?